 Fly to Porto from Birmingham Airport for great facilities and an unbeatable service.
 It is recommended that you arrive at least two hours prior to a short-haul flight but, with our fantastic shops and restaurants, you may want to arrive earlier to make full use of them.

-Browse our shops, where you’ll find everything from great deals at World Duty Free, to electricals at Dixons Travel, plus fashion stores like Kurt Geiger, you’ll be spoilt for choice.
-Don’t forget to grab a magazine and a bag of sweets for the plane from WHSmith and then relax in one of our spacious seating areas.
+Browse our shops, where you’ll find favourite brand perfumes and cosmetics at World Duty Free to fashion stores like Kurt Geiger.
+There's also premium brand electronics from lnMotion.
+Grab a magazine and a bag of sweets for the plane from WHSmith, and then relax in one of our spacious seating areas.
 Or why not really indulge and book into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 If you want to eat before you board, choose from our great range of cafés, bars and restaurants.
-Head to All Bar One or Giraffe for a varied menu and extensive drinks list.
-Frankie & Benny’s and Giraffe are great if you’re travelling with kids, or visit Burger King to keep everyone happy.
-There are plenty of coffee shops like Pret a Manger and grab-and-go options like M&S Food to Go.
+Head to Factory Bar and Kitchen for a varied menu and extensive drinks list or Giraffe if you’re travelling with kids.
+There are plenty of coffee shops like Pret a Manger or Costa and grab-and-go options like Wrapchic.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Porto Airport is located approximately 11km from Porto city centre, and is well served by an extensive transport network.

 One of the easiest ways to travel to the city from the airport is via the metro.
 The metro operates five different lines, labelled from A to E and differentiated by colour.
 Porto Airport is served by the purple line, and you will find ticket offices at the airport.
 Fares are determined by your destination.